-WHOIS data refers to the registration data that registrants provide and registrars or registries disclose.
+Whois data refers to the registration data that registrants provide and registrars or registries disclose.
 The Registrar Accreditation Agreement (RAA 3.3.1) specifies the following data elements that must be provided by registrars in response to a query:

-- 3.3.1.1 The Registered Name; - 3.3.1.2 The names of the primary nameserver and secondary nameserver(s) for the Registered Name; - 3.3.1.3 The identity of Registrar (which may be provided through Registrar's website); - 3.3.1.4 The original creation date of the registration; - 3.3.1.5 The expiration date of the registration; - 3.3.1.6 The name and postal address of the Registered Name Holder; - 3.3.1.7 The name, postal address, e-mail address, voice telephone number, and (where available) fax number of the technical contact for the Registered Name; and - 3.3.1.8 The name, postal address, e-mail address, voice telephone number, and (where available) fax number of the administrative contact for the Registered Name.
+3.3.1.1 The Registered Name;

+3.3.1.2 The names of the primary nameserver and secondary nameserver(s) for the Registered Name;

+3.3.1.3 The identity of the Registrar (which may be provided through Registrar's website); Interim Report of the IRD WG

+- 3.3.1.4 The original creation date of the registration; - 3.3.1.5 The expiration date of the registration; - 3.3.1.6 The name and postal address of the Registered Name Holder; - 3.3.1.7 The name, postal address, e-mail address, voice telephone number, and (where available) fax number of the technical contact for the Registered Name; and - 3.3.1.8 The name, postal address, e-mail address, voice telephone number, and (where available) fax number of the administrative contact for the Registered Name.

 Various protocols have been developed to support the query and display of Whois data.
 Among them, the original WHOIS protocol (RFC 3912) is most widely used.
 The protocol describes exchanges of queries and messages between a client and a server over a specific port (43).
 It is very simple as the only constraint imposed on queries and messages is that they are terminated using an ASCII line feed (LF) and carriage return (CR) character sequence.

-In addition to the existing WHOIS protocol, other protocols has other protocols have been developed or used, among them IRIS and Restful Whois (RWS) are two such protocols.
+In addition to the existing WHOIS protocol, other protocols have been developed or used, among them IRIS [Newton 2005a, 2005b] and RESTful Whois (RWS).

 Currently, Internationalized Domain Name (IDN) guidelines define how internationalised domain names will be composed and displayed [Costello, 2003, Falstrom 2003, Hoffman 2002, 2003].
 Whois application and web developers can apply these standards for submission and display of internationalised domain names.
 However, no standard of guidelines define how Whois data are composed and displayed.
-These data include registrant contact information, host names, sponsoring registrar, domain name status, hereinafter termed as internationalized registration data (IRD).
+The data include registrant contact information, host names, sponsoring registrar, and domain name status, hereinafter termed as internationalized registration data (IRD).
 Thus the first objective is to identify how to internationalize the Whois data.

 Furthermore, the WHOIS protocol [Daigle 2004] has not been internationalized in a standard or uniform manner.
 The Internet Standard for the protocol does not specify a character set.
 It does not specify a mechanism for a client to indicate, propose, or request a character set to use either.
 This inability to predict or express text encoding has adversely impacted the interoperability (and, therefore, usefulness) of the WHOIS protocol.
-Thus the second objective is how to support the submission, display, and transport of the data in the existing WHOIS protocol or whether there is a need to migrate to new protocols.
+Thus the second objective is how to specify how to internationalize the WHOIS protocol.